Discography of Sibelius symphony cycles: Complete cycles including Kullervo

 Additionally, the Sibelius cycle can, in its non-standard form, include Kullervo (Op.
 7, 1892), a five-movement symphonic work for soprano, baritone, male choir, and orchestra.
 This piece, which predates the First Symphony by seven years and in 1893 launched the young Sibelius as an important composer for orchestra, features sung text from Runos XXXV–VI of the Kalevala, Finland's national epic.
 Kullervo eschews obvious categorization, in part due to Sibelius's own ambivalence: at the premiere, program and score each listed the piece as a "symphonic poem"; yet, Sibelius nevertheless referred to Kullervo as a symphony both while composing the piece and again in retirement when reflecting on his decades-long career.

 Today, many commentators prefer to view Kullervo as a programmatic choral symphony, variously due to its deployment of sonata form in the first movement, its thematic unity and recurring material, and its massive scale.
 Such a perspective thus conceptualizes Kullervo as Sibelius's de facto "Symphony No. 0", thereby expanding his completed contributions to the symphonic canon from seven to eight.
-Eleven of the Sibelius complete cycles listed above also include Kullervo.
+Twelve of the Sibelius complete cycles listed above also include Kullervo.
 The sortable table below lists recording information for these performances.
-(Note: Recordings of Kullervo by Paavo Järvi and Sakari Oramo, respectively, are not included in the table above, because each is with an orchestra different from the one with which they recorded the Sibelius cycle.)
+(Note: Recordings of Kullervo by Paavo Järvi and Sakari Oramo, respectively, are not included in the table below, because each is with an orchestra different from the one with which they recorded the Sibelius cycle.)